toladata/Knowledgebase/en/12-learn-toladata/send-your-system-requests.md

 * What actually happened?

 An example of a ticket lacking the details we need is,

-> "I found an error when I was working in TolaData."
+> " I found an error when I was working in TolaData."

 The problem with this kind of ticket is, it's hard for us to know where to start troubleshooting without contacting you for more information.